csantanapr/generator-dapp/README.md

 ====================================================

 - The Dojo App Boilerplate is a set of files to help you rapidly get up and running with the Dojo Toolkit and dojox/app mvc framework.
-- It illustrates some basic best practices when working with Dojo based on the original work of [dojo-boilerplate](https://github.com/csantanapr/dojo-boilerplate).
+- It illustrates some basic best practices when working with Dojo based on the original work of [dojo-boilerplate](https://github.com/csnover/dojo-boilerplate).
 - Helps you build dojo which is some time the most dificult of working with [dojotoolkit](dojotoolkit.org)
 - Builds an alternate small build to be embedded in a mobile App like [Apache Cordova/PhoneGap](cordova.io)
-- Huge thanks go out to [csnover](https://github.com/csnover) and the other contributors for his original [dojo-boilerplate](https://github.com/csnover/dojo-boilerplate) project.
+- Huge thanks go out to [csnover](https://github.com/csnover) and the other contributors for the original [dojo-boilerplate](https://github.com/csnover/dojo-boilerplate) project.

 Quick Start